Quality time: History

+Later-born siblings tend to have lower levels of educational attainment, a result attributed to factors such as having less quality time with parents, and exposure to more pathogens from older siblings.

 Its use as a noun expression ("quality time") began in the 1970s.
 One of the earliest records of this phrase in print was in the Annapolis newspaper The Capital, January 1973, in the article "How To Be Liberated":

 The major goal of each of these role changes is to give a woman time to herself, Ms. Burton explained.
 "A woman's right and responsibility is to be self fulfilling," she said.
 She gives "quality time" rather than "quantity time" to each task, whether it be writing, cleaning the house or tending the children.

 In the context of public schooling, the National Commission on Excellence in Education began to use the phrase circa 1983.
 "Quality time" was described in a 1983 letter by the principal of Hampton High School to U.S. Secretary of Education Terrell Bell.
 Principal Scholtz wrote, "Quality time will be enhanced by reducing that time spent by teachers on discipline and on administrative duties" and thereby "freeing teachers to do what they do best...teach".

 By 1985, the phrase was in common use in books about parenting and parenting styles.
 Examples include A Parents' Guide to Quality Time with Preschoolers (1984), The Quality Time Almanac: A Sourcebook of Ideas and Activities for Parents and Kids (1986), and Parentips: Quality Time with Kids (1986).

 Gary Champan's 1992 book The Five Love Languages defined and popularized the phrase's contemporary usage.

 Quality Time is also the title of a 1996 fiction (likely romance) novel by British author Norma Curtis.

 The Time Bind, a 1997 book, was mentioned in Newsweek's multi-page feature about "The Myth of Quality Time".
 The same issue of Newsweek had a full-page review of another 1997 book, Time for Life, which emphasizes that most people have a flawed "ability to separate faulty perception of time use from reality."
 Author Robinson's diary-based research shows that 15 hours per week of "free time" (the greatest category of time used) goes into TV viewing.